lml/commontator/README.md

   Where commontable is an instance of some model that acts_as_commontable.

 That's it!
-Commontator is now ready to use.
+Commontator is now ready for use.

 ## Customization

+Copy commontator's views, controllers or even models to your app using the following command:

+    ```
     Coming soon!
+    ```

+You can now modify them and the changes should be reflected in your application.

 ## Contributing